sciZer0/7/v/README.md

 All the fundamental problems of the blockchain industry can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.

-The closest targets might be things even more ambitious than ones mentioned here.
+Among the closest targets might be things even more ambitious than ones mentioned here.

 And this is just a matter of time that some initiative group of people will create a blockchain of that sort.